-The translational research conducted by Shounak Majumder, M.D., focuses on discovering and validating molecular biomarkers for early detection of pancreatic cancer.
-Dr. Majumder's research goal is focused on developing a blood-based liquid biopsy test for early detection of pancreatic ductal adenocarcinoma (PDAC) in different risk groups.
+The clinical and translational research conducted by Shounak Majumder, M.D., focuses on early detection of pancreatic cancer.
+Dr. Majumder's research aims to develop a blood-based liquid biopsy test for early detection of pancreatic cancer in different at-risk patient groups.

-- Pancreatic cancer detection using circulating tumor markers (PREDICT).
-The primary aim in this study is to develop and validate a prediction algorithm for detection of PDAC using a novel blood-based biomarker assay.
-Building on results of previous tissue and pilot plasma testing, Dr. Majumder and colleagues are testing a panel of candidate plasma MDMs alone and in combination with CA 19-9 in patients with PDAC and age- and sex-matched control patients without PDAC.
+- Pancreatic cancer detection using circulating tumor markers (PREDICT study).
+The primary aim in this study is to develop and validate a prediction algorithm for detection of pancreatic ductal adenocarcinoma (PDAC), which is the most common type of pancreatic cancer, using a novel blood-based biomarker assay.
+Building on results of previous tissue and pilot plasma testing, Dr. Majumder and colleagues are testing a panel of candidate plasma methylated DNA markers alone and in combination with CA 19-9 in patients with PDAC and control patients without PDAC.

-- Molecular detection of pancreatic neuroendocrine tumors (pNETs) using MDMs.
-Dr. Majumder aims to identify and validate discriminant MDM candidates in pancreatic tissue that differentiate patients with pNETs from controls with normal pancreases.
-A select group of candidate tissue markers will subsequently be explored for plasma testing.
+- Molecular detection of pancreatic neuroendocrine tumors (pNETs).
+Dr. Majumder has identified and validated methylated DNA marker candidates in pancreatic tissue that differentiate patients with pNETs from controls without these tumors.
+A select group of candidate tissue markers is currently being explored for plasma testing.

-- Molecular detection of advanced neoplasia in pancreatic cysts (IN-CYST).
+- Molecular detection of advanced neoplasia in pancreatic cysts (IN-CYST study).
 This study aims to prospectively collect blood, stool and cyst fluid from patients with worrisome or high-risk pancreatic cysts who have increased risk of developing pancreatic cancer.
-The primary aim is to validate a panel of biomarkers in cyst fluid obtained from patients with pancreatic cysts to identify those with HGD and cancer and those at high risk of developing pancreatic cancer.
+The primary aim is to validate a panel of biomarkers in cyst fluid to identify those with high-grade dysplasia and cancer and those at high risk of developing pancreatic cancer in the future.

 - Machine learning for accurate identification of individuals at high risk of pancreatic cancer.
 Individuals at high risk of pancreatic cancer may benefit from screening for early detection, but best approaches to identifying high-risk individuals and modalities of screening need to be better defined.
-In this study, Dr. Majumder and colleagues aim to develop and implement natural language processing algorithms that accurately identify individuals at high risk of PDAC based on clinical note text and laboratory values in the electronic medical record.
+In this study, Dr. Majumder and his team will develop and implement natural language processing algorithms that accurately identify individuals at high risk of pancreatic cancer based on clinical note text and laboratory values in the electronic medical record.

 Significance to patient care

 Dr. Majumder's goal of discovery and validation of molecular biomarkers for early detection of pancreatic cancer will result in better outcomes for patients.
-Earlier detection of pancreatic cancer results in more effective treatment and better survival rates.
-Dr. Majumder also leads the Pancreas Clinic at Mayo Clinic, a highly specialized clinic for pancreatic surveillance in individuals with a high risk of pancreatic cancer.
+Earlier detection of pancreatic cancer results in more-effective treatment and better survival rates.
+Dr. Majumder also leads the High-Risk Pancreas Clinic at Mayo Clinic, a highly specialized clinic for pancreatic cancer screening and surveillance in individuals with a genetic or familial predisposition to pancreatic cancer.

 - Editorial board member, Pancreas, 2019-present